imixs/open-bpmn-vscode-integration/QUICKSTARTGUIDE.md

   },
 ```

 This entry directly links your glsp core project into your vs-code integration porject.
-Which means you can now both projects in parallel within your local dev environment.
+Which means you can now develop both projects in parallel as long as both projects are in the same local git repository.

 ## 2) The Webview Module